tmilne5/Trust-the-Critics/README.md

 **TTC denoising**
 For a denoising experiment, run ttc.py with source=='noisybsds500' and target=='bsds500' (specifying a noise level with the argument sigma).
+Then, run denoise_eval.py, which will add noise to images, denoise them using the TTC algorithm and the saved critics, and evaluate PSNR's.